8 min read

 You can claim compensation by applying with either one of the following tribunal locations.

-There is no time limit prescribed by the motor act if you want to file a case.
+There is no time limit prescribed by sec 166 of motor vehicle act if you want to file a case.
 On the other hand, delaying too much will lead to doubts and suspicion in the minds of tribunal members.
 Therefore, you should file a case as soon as possible that will help receive the compensation in a quick turnaround time.
 The tribunal will provide compensation in the following cases.

 1. No-fault liability